Available in Nexus Repository OSS and Nexus Repository Pro

 - Repair Repositories Index

 - In certain cases it might be required to remove the internal index as well as the published ones of a repository.
 This task does that and then rebuilds the internal index by first trying to download remote indexes (if a proxy repository), then scanning the local storage and updating the internal index accordingly.
 Lastly, the index is published for the repository as well.
 There should be no need to schedule this task.
-But when upgrading Nexus, the upgrade instructions may sometimes include a manual step of executing this task.
+But when upgrading the repository manager, the upgrade instructions may sometimes include a manual step of executing this task.

 - Synchronize Shadow Repository